Next Steps After a Prostate Cancer Diagnosis

 Preparing for Your First Oncology Appointment

-Finally, to help your first appointment go more smoothly, be sure to bring your health records with you.
-This includes any prostate cancer test results, recent imaging scans, insurance card, and a list of medications or supplements you’re taking.
+It’s also helpful to bring your health records with you to the appointment.
+This may include prostate cancer test results, recent imaging scans, your insurance card, and a list of any medications or supplements you take.
+Having this information on hand can help the visit go more smoothly.

 Questions to Ask Your Oncologist About a Prostate Cancer Diagnosis

-- How soon do I have to make a decision regarding treatment?
+- How soon do I have to make a decision about treatment?

 -

-If watchful waiting is recommended, how often do I need to come back for testing?
+If watchful waiting is recommended, how often do I need testing or follow-up visits?

 -